DannyBen/snapcrawl/README.md

 Docker Image
 --------------------------------------------------

-You can run Snapcrawl by using this docker image:
+You can run Snapcrawl by using this docker image (which contains all the necessary prerequisites):

     $ docker pull dannyben/snapcrawl